-If three titles are organised at one event, the second calendar fee will be invoiced at 50 % and the third one at 25 %.
+If three titles are organised at one event, the second calendar fee will be invoiced at 50 % and the third one at 25 %, and the fourth (Water Festival) at 25 %.

-Payment of these fees must be made within three months after the fixing of the international calendar
+Payment of these fees must be made within three months after the fixing of the international calendar except Water Festivals which are due: 50 %, two months after allocation and next 50 %, twelve months before event.